 - Filtration, for particles from 5-74 microns

 Of course, the mesh count (holes per inch) can vary widely within each category, depending on the specific needs.

 Once the required mesh count has been determined, it is important to select the right strainer material.
 For making tomato soup stock, brass appears to be the best metal in terms of performance and cost.
-Another material, such as stainless steel, might be better under other conditions.
+Another option would be stainless steel soup strainers, which could be a better material under other conditions.
 Strainers can be made from a wide range of metals and specialty alloys.

 Many other considerations come into play in selecting the right strainer, including: